Sport in the United Kingdom: Association football

 The modern global game of football evolved out of traditional football games played in England in the 19th century and today is the highest profile sport in the United Kingdom by a very wide margin.
 This has been the case for generations, but the gap is widely perceived to have increased since the early 1990s, and football's dominance is often seen as a threat to other sports.
-Each of the four countries in the UK organises its own football leagues for both men and women; there are however a few teams who play in another country.
+Each of the four countries in the UK put together its own football leagues for both men and women; there are however a few teams who play in another country.

 The only major men's national team competition won by a Home Nation is the 1966 World Cup, which England hosted and won, though clubs in both the Scottish and English domestic leagues have had success in European club competitions, most notably the UEFA Champions League or its predecessor the European Cup.
-Glasgow's Celtic won the 1966-67 European Cup, becoming the first British team to do so, with a team composed entirely of players born and raised within the local area around the club's stadium, while the following year, Manchester United became the first English club to win the competition, 10 years after the team had been the victim of a notorious air disaster in Munich while playing in the same competition.
-Liverpool, with 6 wins, is the most successful English, and British, team in European football, while the competition has also been won by Manchester United 3 times in total, Nottingham Forest and Chelsea from London twice, and Aston Villa, from Birmingham once.
-Cardiff City F.C,., Swansea City F.C., Newport County F.C. and Wrexham F.C. all play in the English league system.
+Glasgow's Celtic won the 1966–67 European Cup, becoming the first British team to do so, with a team composed entirely of players born and raised within the local area around the club's stadium, while the following year, Manchester United became the first English club to win the competition, 10 years after the team had been the victim of a notorious air disaster in Munich while playing in the same competition.
+Liverpool, with six wins, is the most successful English, and British, team in European football, while the competition has also been won by Manchester United three times in total, Nottingham Forest and Chelsea from London twice each, and Aston Villa from Birmingham and Manchester City once each.

-The only major women's national team competition won by a Home Nation is the 2022 Euros, which England hosted and won.
-Arsenal, which now shares ownership with the men's club of the same name, has won the UEFA Women's Champions League once.
+The only major women's national team competitions won by a Home Nation are the 2022 and 2025 Euros, both won by England.
+Arsenal, which now shares ownership with the men's club of the same name, has won the UEFA Women's Champions League twice, in 2007 and 2025.

-The Scottish football league system includes Scottish Premiership, played between 12 teams.
+The Scottish football league system includes Scottish Premiership, played between twelve teams.
 Two English clubs, Berwick Rangers and Tweedmouth Rangers, both based in Berwick-upon-Tweed in England, play in lower Scottish divisions.